 Indoor cycling creates its own challenges, and these can catch even seasoned outdoor riders by surprise:

-- Uninterrupted pressure: Without the natural breaks provided by outdoor riding-like descents or standing climbs-pressure on contact points quickly adds up.
+- Uninterrupted pressure: Without the natural breaks of outdoor riding—descents, standing climbs—pressure on contact points quickly adds up.

-- Less airflow: In a room or garage, heat and sweat build up quickly, amplifying the risk of chafing and saddle sores.
+- Less airflow: In a room or garage, heat and sweat build up fast, amplifying the risk of chafing and saddle sores.

-- Minimal movement: With the bike firmly planted and focused workouts, many riders find themselves fixed in one position for the entire session.
+- Minimal movement: With the bike firmly planted and focused workouts, many riders stay fixed in one position for the entire session.

 Cultural Habits Can Lead Us Astray

-When it comes to picking a saddle, old habits die hard.
-Many assume that more padding equals less pain, so stationary bikes often come with oversized, pillow-soft seats.
-Yet research and real-world experience suggest otherwise-excess padding compresses under the sit bones, pushing pressure into sensitive areas where you least want it.
+When picking a saddle, old habits die hard.
+Many assume more padding equals less pain, so stationary bikes often come with oversized, pillow-soft seats.
+But research and real-world experience suggest otherwise—excess padding compresses under the sit bones, pushing pressure into sensitive areas.

 On the flip side, some enthusiasts insist on razor-thin “race” saddles, even for long Zwift sessions.
-But what shines on the road doesn’t always deliver indoors.
+What shines on the road doesn’t always deliver indoors.
 The best indoor saddle lives somewhere between these extremes, tailored for sustained, static effort rather than unpredictable road miles.

 Innovations Shaping the Modern Indoor Saddle